Fall in love with Corfu Old Town: 23 Wonderful Experiences

 Enough places in Corfu to rent a scooter or car

-The list of rental car or motorscooter companies is huge in Corfu.
-Initially, we were looking for rental companies near the airport so we could pick up the motor scooters straight after arrival.
+The list of rental car or motor scooter companies in Corfu is pretty long.
+We started off by looking for rental companies near the airport so we could pick up our scooters straight after landing.
+We also researched options near the ferry terminal, since we were planning to head to Albania and wanted a convenient drop-off.

 red vespa with the logo of the company that rents it out in corful town